-Warmer, sunny days are finally here, but after exercising in cooler Spring temps, hot and humid 80-degree days can feel overwhelming.
-Running, biking, hiking, even walking feels harder in the heat, so here are some tips to help you get through your Summer workouts.
+There really is no delicate way to put it: exercising on hot and humid 80-degree days pretty much sucks.
+Running, biking, hiking, and even walking all feel considerably harder in the heat, which is often amplified by the moisture in the air.
+Here are some tips to help you get through your sticky Summer workouts.

 - Exercise in cooler places: Hit the trails in shady woods or along a breezy beach shoreline.
 It can be 10 or more degrees cooler than the sunny streets in your neighborhood.